-As we discussed, I have a proven track record of success, including increasing sales by 5% with my past employer.
-In addition to my sales abilities, I feel my energy, drive, and people skills would be an asset to your company.
+As we discussed, I have a proven track record of growing revenue, including increasing sales by 15% with my past employer.
+In addition to my sales abilities, I feel my energy, drive, and leadership skills would be an asset to your company.

 I am very interested in the position and would welcome the opportunity to work at ABC Inc. I look forward to hearing from you soon.